PathologyDataScience/triteia/README.md

 # simple-triton

-simple-triton is a Python client for inference with the NVIDIA Triton server.
-It provides model deployment, configuration, and optimization capabilities for the TensorFlow, ONNX, and Python triton backends directly from Python.
-This was developed to address limitations of the [PyTriton](https://github.com/triton-inference-server/pytriton) package that only suppports deployments with the Python backend where TensorRT, XLA, and mixed precision are not available.
+simple-triton is a Python client for performing inference on the NVIDIA Triton Inference Server.
+It provides model deployment, configuration, and optimization capabilities for the TensorFlow, ONNX, and Python Triton backends directly from Python.
+This was developed to address limitations in the [PyTriton](https://github.com/triton-inference-server/pytriton) package that only suppports deployments with the Python backend where TensorRT, XLA, and mixed precision are not available.

 ![triton_overview.png](triton_overview.png)